bAaptisteLA/Site-TSLOMA/README.md

-# My React Project 🚀
+# TSLOMA Site

-Welcome to the official repository for my React project!
-This application is built using a modern stack focused on speed and efficiency.
+Welcome to the official repository for the TSLOMA website!
 The core of the frontend is powered by **React**, with styling and components that are inspired by or sourced from **ReactBits** (https://reactbits.dev/).

 ---